en4rab/SPITkey/README.md

 Convert exported csv data from locic2 using Withsecure's "TPM SPI" analyser

-- -p will output a text file suitable for use with Wireshark's text2pcap.exe If this is present it will be called to convert the file automatically
+- -p will output a text file suitable for use with Wireshark's text2pcap.exe If wireshark is installed it will be called to convert the file automatically
 - -k will extract the VMK or Blob and save it.

 > [!IMPORTANT]